PyPSA/PyPSA/doc/optimal_power_flow.rst

 This global constraint can limit the maximum summed capacity of active assets of a carrier (e.g. onshore wind) for an investment period at a chosen node (``type=tech_capacity_expansion_limit``).
-This constraint is mainly used for multi-investments.
-It can represent land resource/ building restrictions for a technology in a certain region.
+This constraint is mainly used for multi-decade investment planning.
+It can represent land resource or building rate restrictions for a technology in a certain region.
 Currently, only the capacities of extendable generators have to be below the set limit.

 For example, the capacities of all onshore wind generators (``carrier_attribute="onshore wind"``) at a certain bus